Mourad7/SWAPI/README.md

 ## How to Use
 1. Clone the repository.
-2. Navigate to the `backend` directory and run `composer install` to install dependencies.
+2. The root folder of the project is the Laravel backend, run `composer install` to install dependencies.
 3. Create a new file named `.env` in the `backend` directory and copy the contents of the `.env.example` file into it.
 4. Generate a new `APP_KEY` by running `php artisan key:generate`.
 5. Run the Laravel backend API by running `php artisan serve` that can be accessed through `http://localhost:8000`.